nathiedeheyl/pp5_mildew-detection/README.md

 Since the dataset contains a balanced representation of both healthy and diseased leaves, it allows for effective training and testing of a classification model.

 ![Class Distribution Figure](assets/images/readme1_classdistrib.png)
+<br>See here above class distribution after splitting the dataset into test, validation and train sets.

 Key stakeholders for this project include the agricultural business (Farmy & Foods) and their customers, who rely on high-quality produce.